3D Interaction Geometric Pre-training for Molecular Relational Learning: Conclusion

-Recently, the molecular science community has shown increasing interest in pre-training machine learning models with unlabeled data, primarily due to the scarcity of labeled data for downstream tasks~\citep{lee2023shift,velez2024tdc,xu2024smiles}.
-A promising approach in this area leverages molecules' inherent nature, which can be effectively represented as both 2D topological graphs and 3D geometric graphs.
-For instance, 3D Infomax~\citep{stark20223d} aims to enhance mutual information between 2D and 3D molecular representations using contrastive learning.
-GraphMVP~\citep{liu2021pre} extends this concept by introducing a generative pre-training framework alongside contrastive learning.
-More recently, Noisy Nodes~\citep{zaidi2022pre} and MoleculeSDE~\citep{liu2023group} have introduced methods to learn the 3D geometric distribution of molecules using a denoising framework, thereby uncovering the connection between the score function and the force field of molecules.
-Although the 3D structure of molecules has been effectively leveraged in pre-training for predicting single molecular properties, it remains surprisingly underexplored in the context of molecular relational learning (MRL).

-\subsection{Conclusion}
+\section{Conclusion}

-In this work, we have proposed \proposed, a novel pre-training framework that effectively integrates 3D geometric information into molecular relational learning (MRL).
-By constructing a virtual interaction geometry and employing contrastive learning and intermolecular force prediction, our approach successfully injects complex 3D geometry information of molecular interactions into 2D MRL models.
+In this work, we propose \proposed, a novel pre-training framework that effectively integrates 3D geometric information into MRL.
+By constructing a virtual interaction geometry and utilizing local and global geometry prediction, our approach effectively incorporates complex 3D interaction geometry information into 2D MRL models.
 Experimental results demonstrate that \proposed~significantly enhances the performance of 2D MRL models across various downstream tasks and neural architectures, validating the importance of incorporating 3D geometric data.